fotonick/cg_chatbot/README.md

 # Goal
 1. Create a chatbot that we can ask questions about the [Cully Grove Bylaws](https://cullygrove.org/wp-content/uploads/2011/04/cully-grove-declaration-and-bylaws-recorded.pdf) that can run on my laptop.
-2. Extend the chatbot's knowledge to documents in Cully Grove's Google Drive shared drive.
+2. (Optional, TODO) Extend the chatbot's knowledge to documents in Cully Grove's Google Drive shared drive.

 # Strategy
 * OCR [Cully Grove Bylaws PDF](https://cullygrove.org/wp-content/uploads/2011/04/cully-grove-declaration-and-bylaws-recorded.pdf) to Markdown using [Marker](https://github.com/VikParuchuri/marker)